daos-stack/google-cloud-daos/README.md

 ## Pre-Deployment

-In order to deploy DAOS on GCP there are several steps that are required to prepare your GCP project.
+In order to deploy DAOS on GCP there are several steps that are required to prepare your project.

 For instructions, see the [Pre-Deployment Guide](docs/pre-deployment_guide.md)